 - 1. Completed Hathaway application (if separate from the admissions application); - 2.
-College transcripts illustrating credits and post-secondary Hathaway GPA.
+College transcripts illustrating credits and post-secondary Hathaway GPA. - 3.
+A Hathaway transfer transcript if they have received Hathaway previously.

 In addition, the institution to which the student is transferring will need to ensure the credit hours available and timelines (i.e., the six-year time limit to use all credit hours for the scholarship) are calculated properly.